damonyoungcc/english-interview/README-F.md

 unknown requires type checking before use, more safer.

 ### Generics
-Generics make types as parameters for reusability and make it not lose type information.
+For example, If I wrote a function to remove duplicates elements from arrays, but I can't early know the type of the elements in the array, I this case use TS generics to make it work for any type.
-For example, I wrote a generic function to remove duplicates from arrays, but you can early know the type of the elements in the array, and it works for numbers, strings, or even custom objects without losing type information.
+Generics make types as parameters and make it not lose type information. it's very powerful and useful for building reusable components and functions.

 ### utility
 Partial<T>: make all properties optional